tupl-tufts/rdl/README.md

 * Better query facility (more kinds of searches).
 Contract queries?

 * Write documentation on: Raw Contracts and Types, RDL Configuration, Code Overview

+* Structural type queries, allow name to be unknown; same with finite hash keys, same with generic base types?